shreya1m/JustWatch-Web-Scrapping-/README.md

 Python scripts make HTTP requests to the JustWatch website and use BeautifulSoup to parse the HTML, extracting relevant movie and TV show details.

 #### 2. Data Filtering and Analysis:
 The scraped data is processed and filtered using Pandas, allowing for in-depth analysis.
-This stage involves exploring trends, patterns, and statistics related to the extracted content.
+This stage involves exploring statistics related to the extracted content.

 #### 3. Results and Insights:
 The analysis provides valuable insights into the available movies and TV shows across different streaming platforms.
-Results may include popular genres, top-rated content, and other relevant trends.
+Results may include popular genres, predominant streaming service, and other relevant observation.

 #### 4. Data Export:
 The final results are saved to a CSV file, providing a structured format for easy sharing, further analysis, or visualization.